Cyber Safety at PLU

 Important information about requests from PLU:

 You may receive a message from an account that appears to have an official PLU email address.
-Recent messages appear to come from “firstname.lastname@example.org” or “PLU.EDU”.
-The subject line may contain wording such as “VERIFY YOUR PLU.EDU EMAIL ACCOUNT NOW” or “CONFIRM YOUR PLU.EDU E-MAIL ACCOUNT IMMEDIATELY!!!”.
+Recent messages appear to come from “email@example.com” or “firstname.lastname@example.org”.
+The subject line may contain wording such as “VERIFY YOUR PLU.EDU EMAIL ACCOUNT NOW” or “Update Regarding Employee Benefits”.
+Recently, some have also come as document or forms being shared from legitimate sources such as DropBox.com to lure you into providing sensitive information.

-These messages are NOT sent by PLU Information & Technology Services.
-They are rather clever phishing scams that have been around for several year and target universities by asking people to provide their e-mail account usernames and passwords.
-Once they have this information, they use it to log into the university Webmail system and send out thousands of spam e-mails from the account.
+These messages are NOT sent by PLU Information & Technology Services or PLU staff members.
+They are rather clever phishing scams that target universities by asking people to provide their e-mail account usernames and passwords and other personal information.

 PLU Information & Technology Services will NEVER ask you to reveal your password or other such personal information via e-mail.
-If you receive any other such e-mails in the future, never hesitate to e-mail email@example.com and ask about its veracity.
+If you receive any other such e-mails in the future, never hesitate to email email@example.com and ask about its validity.

 Spyware and Spam